 Of course, the first thing that you want to do is to make sure to learn the right settings to use for your GoPro when underwater.
 That will make sure your camera isn’t holding you back in any way.

 Muddy blue and green images are still a common problem, though, even with the right GoPro settings.
 The solution?
 Get a red filter for your GoPro.
 It’s easy, inexpensive and makes a world of difference.

-Now, let’s walk through the needed information for you to pick out the best GoPro red filter and what you’ll need to do put it to awesome use.
+But, let’s walk through the needed information for you to pick out your best GoPro red filter and what exactly you’ll need to do put it to awesome use.